antabord1806/push_swap/README.md

 ## Algorithm used

-- **Turksort**: This algorithm divides the list into smaller parts, sorts each part, and then efficiently combines them, reducing the total number of operations.
+- **Turksort**: This algorithm divides the list into smaller parts, sorts each part, and then combines them, reducing the total number of operations.

 ## Allowed operations